-The Harvard Medical School Otolaryngology Residency Program has a long tradition of providing residents with strong foundations in all aspects of otolaryngology—head and neck surgery.
+The Harvard Medical School / Mass.
+Eye and Ear Otolaryngology—Head & Neck Surgery Residency Program has a long tradition of providing residents with strong foundations in all aspects of otolaryngology—head and neck surgery.
 Since our educational efforts began with our first residency class in 1830, the program has grown to include more than 150 faculty members from our five clinical venues.

 Under the leadership of Program Director Stacey T. Gray, MD, the program offers the expertise of world-renowned faculty representing the full range of subspecialty areas, including: general and pediatric otolaryngology, facial plastic and reconstructive surgery, head and neck oncology, laryngology, otology and neurotology, rhinology, and thyroid and parathyroid surgery.